Exa-Networks/exabgp/README.md

 ## Installation

 ExaBGP 3.4 and previous versions are python 2 applications.
-ExaBGP 4.0 had support for both Python 2 and 3. current version of ExaBGP (master branch on git) are targeting python 3 only (3.6+).
+ExaBGP 4.0 had support for both Python 2 and 3. current version of ExaBGP (4.2 and master) are targeting python 3 only (3.6+).

 ### OS packages

 The program is packaged for Debian, Ubuntu, ArchLinux, Gentoo, Mint, FreeBSD, OSX and OmniOS (and probably more).
-However many OS have quite ancient releases, however the code will often come with a pre-set systemd setup and therefore may be easier to use.
+Many OS have quite ancient releases (sometimes over a year old).
+On the plus side, the package will most likely come with systemd pre-setup and therefore may be easier to use.

-Should you encounter any issue, we would then recommend to use pip.
+As it is often the recommended way to get software onto server, feel free to use them but should you encounter any issues we would then recommend a pip installation, as it will install the latest stable version.

 ### pip releases